-Groundnut, Apios americana, Improved Variety, 10 tubers
+Groundnut, Apios americana, Improved Variety, 10 or 100 tubers

 Groundnut, Apios americana Tubers

 -This is an order for a bundles of 10 or 100 tubers

 Groundnuts are a lovely, native, productive, perennial vegetable.
 The tubers are delicious and store incredibly well.

 This an improved variety of Groundnut from Louisiana State University's breeding program.
 They were selected for larger tuber size.
 These specific tubers come from 1-year-old plants.
 The tubers will be substantially larger if harvested after 2 growing seasons.